AutoRail-AI/autorail-landing-page/ai-docs/content/landing-page-content.md

       "name": "Do I need to change my existing code?", "acceptedAnswer": {
         "@type": "Answer",
-        "text": "No. AutoRail interprets your existing codebase and provisions infrastructure around it.
-Whether you've vibe-coded with Lovable or Bolt, built with LangChain or CrewAI, or written custom agent logic, AutoRail adapts to your stack."
+        "text": "No. AutoRail works with your code as-is.
+Simply connect your codebase and AutoRail analyzes it to provision the necessary backend infrastructure automatically."
       }
     },
     {
       "@type": "Question",
-      "name": "What frameworks and tools does AutoRail support?", "acceptedAnswer": {
+      "name": "How long does it take to deploy with AutoRail?", "acceptedAnswer": {
         "@type": "Answer",
-        "text": "AutoRail works with popular AI and agent frameworks including LangChain, CrewAI, AutoGen, LlamaIndex, and custom implementations.
-We support deployment from any codebase that defines agent logic."
+        "text": "Initial infrastructure provisioning takes minutes.
+After that, code changes trigger automatic infrastructure updates within seconds.
+There's no manual configuration to manage."
       }
     },
     {
       "@type": "Question",
-      "name": "When will AutoRail be publicly available?", "acceptedAnswer": {
+      "name": "What happens if my app traffic spikes?", "acceptedAnswer": {
         "@type": "Answer",
-        "text": "AutoRail launches publicly in one week (December 2024).
-Bookmark this page to be notified the moment we go live."
+        "text": "AutoRail's auto-scale capability monitors traffic patterns and provisions additional resources automatically.
+Infrastructure scales down when traffic normalizes to optimize costs."
       }
     },
     {
       "@type": "Question",
-      "name": "Is there a free tier?",
-      "acceptedAnswer": {
+      "name": "Can AutoRail handle AI agent workflows?", "acceptedAnswer": {
         "@type": "Answer",
         "text": "Yes.
-AutoRail will offer a generous free tier for indie developers and small projects.
-Pricing details will be announced at launch."
+AutoRail supports AI agent architectures with specialized features like stateful memory for context persistence, workflow orchestration for multi-agent coordination, and guardrails for cost control."
       }
     },
     {